TRAFFORD SPECIFIC INFORMATION

 CARE ACT 2014

 The Act sets out the local authority’s responsibility for adult safeguarding: responsibility to ensure enquiries into cases of abuse and neglect.
-It repeals section 47 of the 1948 National Assistance Act, which confers power to remove someone from his or her home in certain circumstances.
 In relation to a safeguarding concern, where a person has substantial difficulty, arrangements should be made to ensure appropriate advocacy arrangements.

 July 2020: A link has been added to Making Decisions on the Duty to carry out Safeguarding Adults Enquiries: Resources published by the Local Government Association, as above.